 The origins of Santa in Holland

-Nobody knows if Santa ever really existed.
-Fact is in the 8th century, people came up with the story of a generous bishop named Nicolas, who performed a series of miracles.
-Nicolas lived in what is now Turkey around 280.
-Nicolas died on December 6th and was buried in Myro (Turkey) originally, but later transported to Bari, Italy in 1807, where a church was built for him.
+Nicolas died on December 6th and was buried in Myro (Turkey) originally, but later transported to Bari, Italy in 1807.
+A church was built for him there.
 Today still many people visit his grave.
 It is said the water that flows from his grave can perform miracles.

 Dutch Santa: food for poor children